timmyhoa/cs50w-project2/README.md

 - Implement notification on wishlist
 - Show bid history
 - Customizing Django's widgets so that every input field has bootstrap's class
+- Adding item into watch list without refreshing the page